royw/version_bumper/DEV-README.md

     commands:
      - hatch run -- test:pytest --cov-report term-missing --cov-report json:metrics/coverage.json --cov=foobar tests

-    ➤ task tests --summary
-    task: tests

-    Run the unit tests for the supported versions of python.

-    commands:
-     - hatch run -- test:test
+Pytest and Coverage have configuration options in `pyproject.toml` (`tool.pytest` and `tool.coverage` tables).

-Removing the tests, coverage, and pre-commit tasks from the available task list:
+Removing the `test` and `pre-commit` tasks from the available task list:

+    * check-reuse:                Check if project is REUSE compliant.
     * clean:                      Remove virtual environments and generated files.
-    * docs:                   Create the project documentation and open in the browser.
+    * lockfiles-disable:          Disable backend to use requirements.txt files managed by pip-compile as lock files.
+    * lockfiles-enable:           Enable backend to use requirements.txt files managed by pip-compile as lock files.
     * main:                       Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
+    * make-env:                   Create and update virtual environment
+    * pypi-version:               Get the current version of the given package(s) from pypi and output as PEP508 dependency specifier(s).
     * reuse-disable:              Disable using SPDX reuse for enforcing copyright and license.
     * reuse-enable:               Enable using SPDX reuse for enforcing copyright and license.
     * reuse-lint:                 Perform reuse checks if pyproject.toml: tools.taskfile.reuse is set to "enabled"
-    * serve-docs:             Start the documentation server and open browser at localhost:8000.

-The clean task is pretty self-evident.
-If you want a totally clean environment, then running clean followed by a switch-to-\_ task or the build task will do the
+The `clean` task is pretty self-evident.
+If you want a totally clean environment, then running clean followed by a `switch-to-*` task or the `make` task will do the job:
-job:

     ➤ task clean
     ➤ task switch-to-poetry